chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_10_annotated.png" title="">

-    Click button for "User Accounts" in top menu, highlighted in the screenshot above.
+    Click the tab for "User Accounts" in the top menu, highlighted in the screenshot above.
 This will bring up the list of existing users.

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_11_annotated.png" title="">

-5. Click on "Add user account" (highlighte in the previous screenshot) to reach the page for adding new database users.
+5. Click on "Add user account" (highlighted in the previous screenshot) to reach the page for adding new database users.

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_12_annotated.png" title="">